cyrus-and/chrome-har-capturer/README.md

 Usage
 -----

-Start Google Chrome with the option `--remote-debugging-port=9222`.
+Start Google Chrome with the options `--enable-benchmarking --remote-debugging-port=9222`.

 The following snippet loads an array of URLs serially and generate a cumulative HAR file, just like the Record button in the